What courses do you offer?

 Do I have to be employed?

-Students must be Aboriginal and/or Torres Strait Islander.
+o Applicants must be of Aboriginal and/or Torres Strait Islander heritage.

 What is a Unique Student Identifier (USI) and do I have to create one?